Welcome to the Penn Medicine Center for Genetics of Complex Disease.

 Director Joan O'Brien, MD

-Directed by Dr. Joan O’Brien, the Center seeks to elucidate the genetics of diseases that overaffect understudied populations, with an overall goal of developing personalized diagnostic and therapeutic strategies.
-Our initial focus is on African-ancestry populations.
-African ancestry individuals are severely under-represented in genetic research.
-This ancestry makes up only 2% of participants in genome-wide association studies (GWAS) as of 2019,1 even for diseases where these patients are overaffected and the disease has a familial basis.
-This disparity not only limits understanding of disease biology, but also impedes the translation of findings into clinical action for underserved populations.2
+Directed by Dr. Joan O’Brien, the Center seeks to elucidate the genetics of diseases that remain poorly understood in part due to gaps in population-level data, with an overall goal of developing personalized diagnostic and therapeutic strategies.
+Our initial research focuses on individuals with African ancestry.
+This ancestry group makes up only 2% of participants in genome-wide association studies (GWAS) as of 2019.1 This not only limits understanding of disease biology, but also impedes the translation of findings into clinical action for some populations.2

-Dr. O’Brien recognized a health disparity in the familial eye disease of glaucoma, which is the leading cause of irreversible blindness worldwide.3 In 2014, she launched an ambitious study to elucidate the genetics of this disease in African ancestry individuals,4 who are five times more frequently and 15 times more severely affected by glaucoma than European Americans.5, 6 Today, the Primary Open-Angle African American Glaucoma Genetics (POAAGG) study has enrolled more than 10,250 individuals from Philadelphia, making it the largest African ancestry cohort enrolled in a single city.
+Dr. O’Brien recognized a health need in the familial eye disease of glaucoma, which is the leading cause of irreversible blindness worldwide.3 In 2014, she launched an ambitious study to elucidate the genetics of primary open-angle glaucoma (POAG) in African ancestry individuals,4 who are five times more frequently and 15 times more severely affected by glaucoma than European Americans.5,6 Today, the Primary Open-Angle African American Glaucoma Genetics (POAAGG) study has enrolled more than 10,250 individuals from Philadelphia, making it the largest African ancestry cohort enrolled in a single city.

 Center members